 Natural lifters tend to experience a decrease of gains by about half per year, give or take.
 This can certainly vary if someone is starting underweight, or did not experience near-optimal gains during their first several years of training.

 How Frequently Should You Train?

-If you want to build muscle as rapidly as possible, consider switching to a full body workout.
-By targeting each muscle group 3 times per week, you will keep protein synthesis levels higher, on the average, which will lead to more optimal gains.
+If you want to build muscle as rapidly as possible, consider switching to a full-body workout.
+By targeting each muscle group 3 times per week, you will keep protein synthesis levels higher, on average, which will lead to more optimal gains.

 For intermediate lifters who have already built a quality amount of strength, training on an upper/lower split might be a better option.
-Heavy weight can take it's toll on joints and connective tissue, so a few extra days of rest per week might be beneficial.
+Heavy weights can take their toll on joints and connective tissue, so a few extra days of rest per week might be beneficial.

-Some of you will simply not like full body work.
+Some of you will simply not like full-body work.
 If this is the case, stick to body part splits.
-You are going to see far better results doing something you like, than using a training style you hate.
+You are going to see far better results in doing something you like than using a training style you hate.